If you are interested in applying to be an open source intern at CC, here's a few things that will help:

 Your first step should be to understand Creative Commons and what we do.
 We're not simply an open source software project like many other mentorship organization.
 We're a nonprofit organization and we have a lot of different programs – technical, legal, educational, public policy, organizational, and more.
 You can start reading about us at our official website and you can find plenty of information through searching about us.
 You'll need to know a decent amount about us in order to help us effectively.

 If you have a question about how we work, our programs, our licenses, or anything like that, please don't hesitate to ask!

-#cc-gsoc-outreachy channel on the CC Slack or the CC Developers mailing list as early as possible to introduce yourself and get feedback on your ideas.
+#cc-dev-internships channel on the CC Slack or the CC Developers mailing list as early as possible to introduce yourself and get feedback on your ideas.
 All our mentors will be on Slack and respond to emails on the mailing list and it is better to post there rather than contacting them individually.
 Feel free to ask questions!

 Your next step should be to pick a particular project that you're interested in working on.
 The Overview page will cover the current internship rounds and link to related project ideas.

 Once you pick the project you're interested in, make sure to learn about the project thoroughly.
 You're going to be spending three months working on the project and you'll need to understand what the work entails so that you can plan the work out ahead of time and submit a strong application.
 The project descriptions are quite short so we expect you to do a lot of work here duron your own taking those descriptions and fleshing them out into a more detailed project plan and implementation timeline.